CloudLabsAI-Azure/sql-in-fabric-ai-embeddings-workshop/docs/exercise2.md

     ![](../images/ex2-41.png)

-1. You can press tab to Accept the code, or hover over the code with your mouse and click **Accept**.
+1. You can press tab to accept the code, or hover over the code with your mouse and click **Accept**.

     ![](../images/ex2-42.png)